Filip Ingebrigtsen: 2018

-At the Diamond League in Monaco on 20 July 2018 Ingebrigtsen set a record of 1500 meters with a time of 3:30.01, which was the best time in Europe that year, and he became a favorite at that distance for the European Championship in Berlin.
-In the semi-finals, he fell and broke a rib, but got up, took the field again and qualified for the final.
-His injury affected his performance in the final, and he also had to withdraw from the 5000 meters final.
-His younger brother Jakob took gold at both distances, and his older brother Henrik took the silver at 5000 meters.
-The injury also troubled Ingebrigtsen during the NM a few weeks later, but he won the silver medal at 800 meters behind Thomas Roth.
+At the Diamond League in Monaco on 20 July 2018 Ingebrigtsen set a record of 1500 meters with a time of 3:30.01min., which was the best time in Europe that year,making him a favorite at that distance for the upcoming European Championship in Berlin.
+In the semi-finals of the 2018 European Athletics Championships, he fell and broke a rib, but nonetheless, managed to get up and qualify for the final.
+His injury affected his performance in the final which is why he placed 12th with a time of 3:41.66min.
+Consequently, he had to withdraw from the 5000 meters final.
+His younger brother Jakob took gold in both distances, while his older brother Henrik secured silver in the 5000 meters.
+Following his injury and a few weeks later, Ingebrigtsen placed second behind Thomas Roth in the 800 meters at the Norwegian Championships (NM).

 2019

 Some of Ingebrigtsen's performances during the 2019 season were controversial.
 In the 2019 European Athletics Indoor Championships, he was disqualified in his 1500 meters heat for running off the track.
 His brother Jakob remarked that "It was the stupidest thing I'll see all year".
 A few months later, at the 2019 World Athletics Championships, Ingebrigtsen was seen to push another runner, Tedesse Lemi, causing him to fall, but he was not disqualified and proceeded to the semifinals.